vacp2p/rfc/content/docs/rfcs/13/README.md

 # Wire Specification
 Peers communicate with each other using a request / response API.
-The messages sent are Protobuf RPC messages.
-Payloads are implemented using [protocol buffers v3](https://developers.google.com/protocol-buffers/).
+The messages sent are Protobuf RPC messages which are implemented using [protocol buffers v3](https://developers.google.com/protocol-buffers/).
 The followings are the specifications of the Protobuf messages.

 ## Payloads